John Brown's raid on Harpers Ferry: Brown's preparation

-Brown attempted to attract more black recruits, and felt the lack of a Black leader's involvement.
-He tried recruiting Frederick Douglass as a liaison officer to the slaves in a meeting held (for safety) in an abandoned quarry at Chambersburg, Pennsylvania.
-It was at this meeting that ex-slave "Emperor" Shields Green, rather than return home with Douglass (in whose house Green was living), decided to join with John Brown on his attack on the United States Armory, Green stating to Douglass "I believe I will go with the old man".
+Brown attempted to attract more black recruits, and felt the lack of a black leader's involvement.
+He had tried recruiting Frederick Douglass as a liaison officer to the slaves in a meeting held (for safety) in an abandoned quarry at Chambersburg, Pennsylvania.
+It was at this meeting that ex-slave "Emperor" Shields Green, rather than return home with Douglass (in whose house Green was living), decided to join with John Brown on his attack on the United States Armory, Green stating to Douglass "I believe I will go with the old man."
 Douglass declined, indicating to Brown that he believed the raid was a suicide mission.
 The plan was "an attack on the federal government" that "would array the whole country against us. ...You will never get out alive", he warned.

 According to Osborne Anderson, "the Old Captain told us, we stood nine chances to one to be killed; but, said the Captain at the same time[,] 'there are moments when men can do more dead than alive.'"

 The Kennedy Farmhouse served as "barracks, arsenal, supply depot, mess hall, debate club, and home".
-It was very crowded and life there was tedious.
+It was very crowded, and life there was tedious.
 Brown was worried about arousing neighbors' suspicions.
 As a result, the raiders had to stay indoors during the daytime, without much to do but study (Brown recommended Plutarch's Lives), drill, argue politics, discuss religion, and play cards and checkers.
 Brown's daughter-in-law Martha served as cook and housekeeper.
-His daughter Annie served as lookout.
+His daughter Annie Brown served as lookout.
 She remarked later that these were the most important months of her life.
 Brown wanted women at the farm, to prevent suspicions of a large all-male group.
 The raiders went outside at night to drill and get fresh air.
 Thunderstorms were welcome since they concealed noise from Brown's neighbors.

 Brown did not plan to execute a quick raid and immediately escape to the mountains.
 Rather, he intended to arm rebellious slaves with the aim of striking terror in the slaveholders in Virginia.
 Believing that on the first night of action, 200 to 500 slaves would join his line, Brown ridiculed the militia and the regular army that might oppose him.
 He planned to send agents to nearby plantations, rallying the slaves, and to hold Harpers Ferry for a short time, with the expectation that as many volunteers, white and black, would join him as would form against him.
 He would then move rapidly southward, sending out armed bands along the way that would free more slaves, obtain food, horses, and hostages, and destroy slaveholders' morale.
 Brown intended to follow the Appalachian Mountains south into Tennessee and even Alabama, the heart of the South, making forays into the plains on either side.